kroppheather/GEOG331/README.md

 # GEOG331

 Hey!
 You found my example repository!
 Keep up your great work with R and Git!
+Don't forget you need to do everything in your own repository.

 :smiley: